tonyleidong/OptimalFlow/README.md

 * Part 2: https://towardsdatascience.com/end-to-end-optimalflow-automated-machine-learning-tutorial-with-real-projects-formula-e-laps-31d810539102

+#### Please, Avoid Selling this Work as Yours
+Voice from the Author: I am glad if you find **OptimalFlow** useful and helpful.
+Feel free to add it to your project and let more people know how good it is.But please avoid simply changing the name and selling it as your work.
+That's not why I'm sharing the source code, at all.
+All copyrights reserved by Tony Dong following MIT license.

+#### License:
+MIT

 #### Updates on 9/16/2020
 -------------------------
 * Created a Web App based on flask framework as OptimalFlow's GUI, to build PCTE Automated Machine Learning by simply clicks without any coding at all!